Emmotes/ic_spoilers/docs/nixie.md

 <p>
 <pre>
 {
-    "description": "Nixie casts a gigantic fireball that engulfs the entire enemy's side of the screen, dealing 1 ultimate hit to all enemies.
-In addition, there is a 10% chance for each monster hit by this attack to be surrounded by Engulfing Flames.", "long_description": "",
+    "description": "Nixie casts a fireball that engulfs the battlefield, hitting all enemies.
+Each monster hit may be surrounded by Engulfing Flames.", "long_description": "Nixie casts a gigantic fireball that engulfs the entire enemy's side of the screen, dealing 1 ultimate hit to all enemies.
+In addition, there is a 10% chance for each monster hit by this attack to be surrounded by Engulfing Flames.", "damage_modifier": 0.03,
-    "damage_modifier": 1,
     "damage_types": ["magic"],
     "graphic_id": 19069,
     "target": "all",